lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ## Design Patterns (as in the GoF book, etc)

-Patterns must be found in the **problem**, not in the **design**.
+Patterns must be found in the *problem*, not in the *design*.
 Remember: Essential or non-essential.
 Abstract, or specialized.
-With respect to a problem.
+In the context of a problem.

-Again, your **first** goal is to define the problem, and find its essence.
 Finding the essence is finding the abstraction.
 Creating a solution for the essence is creating a solution for *all* the specializations of the problem.

-Design patterns, as in e.g. that GoF book, just don't enter the picture, at all, in this problem-solving process.
+Design patterns, as in the GoF book, just don't enter the picture at all, in this problem-defining and problem-solving process.

-When you're getting started on working on the process, the book is flat out not appropriate (you should be focused on studying the problem).
+When you're getting started on working on the process, the book is flat out not appropriate – you should be focused on studying *your* problem instead.

-When you're done finding the essence of the problem, the book isn't necessary: you have found the abstraction.
+When you're done finding the essence of your problem, the book isn't necessary: you have found the abstraction.

-Finally, when you want to know if your abstraction is something already known, then the book is once again just not appropriate, given that the recipes in the book aren't mathematically principled.
+Finally, when you want to know if your abstraction is something already known, then the book is once again not appropriate, given that the recipes in it aren't mathematically principled.

-You're better off asking a mathematician (it's often good to get out of the intellectually stagnant and incestuous bubble that is the programmer community, and reaching out to people from other disciplines) if there's a known mathematical object/operation/etc .that describes **exactly** what you're doing.
-Then you can e.g. implement thorough scientific tests to ensure that your implementation is sound.
+You're better off asking a mathematician if there's a known mathematical object/operation/etc that describes **exactly** what you're doing.
+Then you can implement thorough scientific tests to ensure that your implementation is sound.